hhvm/user-documentation/guides/hack/22-async/03-exceptions.md

 }
 ```

-Taking the example above and using this mechanism:
+Taking the example above and using the wrapping mechanism, this is what the code looks like:

 @@ exceptions-examples/wrapping-exceptions.php @@

-Here is the output:

-@@ exceptions-examples/wrapping-exceptions.php.hhvm.expectf @@